“To share is to trust. That, in a nutshell, is the fundamental principle.” Roland Berger, ‘Think Act, Shared Mobility’.

 For example, Upwork uses escrow to protect both freelancers and clients.
 Upwork holds a payment deposit before a freelancer completes a milestone or works an agreed number of hours.

 Some platforms go even as far as offering guarantees.
 Airbnb offers a $1 000 000 host guarantee to protect its hosts!
 Not every platform can afford it, but it definitely adds to the trust and overall attractiveness of a platform.

 Are you thinking about how to launch a successful peer-to-peer marketplace?
 Or, you’ve already passed the launch phase, and looking for ways to grow your peer-to-peer marketplace?

 The top strategies for p2p marketplaces we’ve discussed above will help you attract and retain users on your platform by making it safe and trustworthy.

 In this article, we’ve taken a three-dimensional view of Trust in the sharing economy.
-Namely, we’ve talked about trust towards peer, product, and platform.
+Namely, we’ve talked about trust towards peers, products, and platforms.

 We’ve also shown you working strategies and tools to generate trust in each ‘dimension’.